tpbc/tpbc2022.github.io/index.md

 Please register to participate.
 Sessions will be held online using Zoom, and the link will be sent by email to the registered participants.

+**Zoom participation is limited to the first 100.
+If you have problems joining, watch the session live on [Youtube](https://www.youtube.com/channel/UC_twxak5nXJrG-krI2c8YJA/featured).**

-We plan to record the sessions and make them available in the Youtube channel of TPBC.
+Sessions are recorded and we will make them available in the [TPBC Youtube Channel](https://www.youtube.com/channel/UC_twxak5nXJrG-krI2c8YJA/featured).

 ## Organization